Five Best Practices of How Design Excels Your Business

 Supplement your traditional ways of result reports, like dashboards, with your design chops and customer success.
 Bring positive results in real life.
 You may use storytelling techniques to incorporate both design success stories & success metrics.

-Understanding your stakeholders, their goals, quantifying design impact on your business processes, and the team, picking metrics, learning and improving your communication are great challenges, indeed.
+Understanding your stakeholders, and their goals, quantifying design impact on your business processes, and the team, picking metrics, and learning and improving your communication are great challenges, indeed.
 Now, to cope with them & optimize your business, equip your professionals with the five best practices.

 Best Design Practice #1.
-Obsess about an understanding of your stakeholders.
+Understand your stakeholders.

-It is applying design research methods to understand customers' goals & needs and a visual tool for clarifying and categorizing various stakeholders.
-You determine who the stakeholders are, whose interests they represent, how powerful they are, whether they represent a constraining or supporting factor in achieving the business's objectives.
+It is applying design research methods to understand customers' goals & needs and is a visual tool for clarifying and categorizing various stakeholders.
+You determine who the stakeholders are, whose interests they represent, how powerful they are, and whether they represent a constraining or supporting factor in achieving the business's objectives.
 Stakeholder mapping is a combined analysis, discussion & debate process that takes multiple perspectives to identify suitable partners/customers.
 To achieve ultimate success:

-- Develop fluency in business communication.
+• Develop fluency in business communication.

-- Ask more questions to immerse yourself in what matters/makes sense
+• Ask more questions to immerse yourself in what matters/makes sense

-- Apply your research methods to figure out what drives business values
+• Apply your research methods to figure out what drives business values

-- Comprehend the variety of stakeholders’ cultural styles.
+• Comprehend the variety of stakeholders’ cultural styles.

 “When you become a designer manager or leader, you should prioritize your stakeholders, colleagues, orgs — not just the customer.
 Twenty percent of our time should be focused on business and engineering value.”
 (Ryan Rumsey, CEO, and founder at Second Wave Dive)

-Example questions to ask: |
+Example questions to ask:

 Best Design Practice #2.
 Focus on goals first, then - on metrics.

 To become obsessed with a metric is something quite common in business.
-Your goals should be measurable, and the results - real.
+Your goals should be measurable, and the results - be real.
 This often yields no meaningful insights related to the objectives the company is trying to hit.
 It’s better to focus on the most critical goals before getting obsessed with how you achieve them.
-As a leader, such focusing requires you to give up trying to embrace the immensity and focus on less.
+As a leader, such focusing requires you to give up trying to embrace immensity and focus on less.
 This way, your team can achieve more.
 To avoid a mess:

-- Be disciplined about aligning on goals first.
+• Be disciplined about aligning on goals first.

-- Answer the fundamental question: what are we trying to accomplish here?
+• Answer the fundamental question: what are we trying to accomplish here?

-- Choose metrics to gauge whether you’ve achieved the plan entirely.
+• Choose metrics to gauge whether you’ve achieved the plan entirely.

-Reduce costs (save the company money) |
+Reduce costs (save the company money)

-Improve a specific experience |
+Improve a specific experience

-Improve collaboration across organizational siloes |
+Improve collaboration across organizational siloes

 Best Design Practice #3.
 Understand what makes a good metric.